vishalvijay30/silent/README.md

 # silent
 A HackGT Android App

-This app collects user data about their appointments and automatically turns phone to silent at the specified time.
+This app collects user data about their appointments, automatically muting phone at the specified start time and unmuting at the specified end time.